tkuhn/aida/famous-cs.md

 #### Alonso Church (1903-1995)

-- The problem of determining the truth of arbitrary propositions in Peano arithmetic is undecidable.
+- _(also independently by Alan Turing)_ The problem of determining the provability of arbitrary propositions in first-order logic is undecidable.
+- _(with Alan Turing)_ A function on the natural numbers is effectively computable in a general informal sense if and only if it is computable by a Turing machine.

 #### Edsger Dijkstra (1930-2002)